AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Improvements**

 * Following its end of life, Flash has been removed from all related Campaign features and components, and replaced with HTML5.
 The **Gauge** type of chart has been removed.
-(NEO-30330)
+(NEO-30330) [Read more](../../reporting/using/creating-a-chart.md)
 * When designing an email message in text format (**Text content** tab), you can now use delimiters to enclose URLs for tracked links.
 This improvement ensures that URLs are not broken.
+[Read more](../../delivery/using/how-to-configure-tracked-links.md)
 * When installing the client console on Windows, the installer now checks if there is a parent registry node and creates one if it is missing.
 This prevents potential issues when launching the console.
 (NEO-34854)
 * The tracking signature feature has been improved to prevent errors linked to the way third-party tools (email clients, internet browsers, etc.) handle special characters.
 URL parameters are now encoded.

 **Other changes**

 * Previously deprecated Microsoft CRM connectors (Office 365 and On-premise deployments) have been removed from the interface.
+[Read more](../../delivery/using/how-to-configure-tracked-links.md)
 * Following the migration to Tomcat 8, the IIS setup script has been updated to fix IIS integration issues.
 (NEO-31019)
 * A guardrail has been added to only allow the billing workflow to run on the marketing instance.
 * The data source identification has been improved in the data and schema tabs of the workflow transitions' **View population** window.